 Healthy Start (A program of the U.S. Health Resources and Services Administration)

 The Healthy Start program is an initiative mandated to reduce the rate of infant mortality and improve perinatal outcomes through grants to project areas with high annual rates of infant mortality.
-In 2010, Healthy Start funded a pilot to integrate medical-legal partnership in Healthy Start home visiting programs in three cities.
-Results showed improvements to patient well-being and provider satisfaction as well as health care cost savings.
+In 2010, Healthy Start funded a pilot to integrate medical-legal partnership services in Healthy Start home visiting programs in three cities.
+Results showed improvements to patient well-being, provider satisfaction, and health care cost savings.

 Legal Services Corporation

 The Legal Services Corporation (LSC) is the single largest funder of civil legal aid in the United States.
 LSC provides financial support to 134 independent legal aid organizations with more than 800 offices serving every county in every state, the District of Columbia, and the U.S territories.
 LSC-funded legal aid organizations serve low-income people with legal issues involving housing, child custody, protection from domestic violence, and access to food, health insurance and appropriate education services.
-More than 80 LSC grantees, almost 60 percent of all LSC-funded organizations, partner with health care institutions on medical-legal partnerships that provide legal care and address the holistic needs of patients.
+Almost 90 LSC grantees, almost 65 percent of all LSC-funded organizations, partner with health care institutions on medical-legal partnerships that provide legal care and address the holistic needs of patients.

 National Nurse-Led Care Consortium